TorchEnsemble-Community/Ensemble-Pytorch/docs/index.rst

 **Ensemble-PyTorch** implements a collection of ensemble methods in PyTorch.
 It provides:

-* |:arrow_up_small:| Easy ways to boost the performance of your deep learning models.
+* |:arrow_up_small:| Easy ways to improve the performance and robustness of your deep learning model.
-* |:eyes:| Easy-to-use APIs on training and evaluating.
+* |:eyes:| Easy-to-use APIs on training and evaluating the ensemble.
 * |:zap:| High training efficiency with parallelization.

 | This package is under active development.
 Please feel free to open an `issue <https://github.com/xuyxu/Ensemble-Pytorch/issues>`__ if your have any problem.
 In addition, any feature request or `pull request <https://github.com/xuyxu/Ensemble-Pytorch/pulls>`__ would be highly welcomed.